Name

 Pre War

-Arthur born in Hatfield around 1897, the son of Henry and Eliza Stallan.
+Arthur born in Hatfield around 1897, the son of Henry Edward Stallan a Labourer and Eliza Stallan (nee Sudell).
+One of their seven children although one died in infancy.

-In the 1911 Census, Arthur was 14 and living with his parents and 4 siblings at 1 Cecil Cottages, Roe Green, Hatfield.
-His father, brother Henry and Arthur are all farm labourers.
+The 1911 census: Arthur was 14, was living with his parents, four brothers Henry (20), William (17), Albert (12) and Geoffrey (8), at 1 Cecil Cottages, Roe Green, Hatfield.
+His father, William, Albert and Arthur are all Farm Labourers, brother Henry is a Railway Porter.

 Wartime Service